 If you are looking to take part in a trial for pancreatic cancer in the UK, go to Cancer Research UK’s clinical trials database.
 You need to talk to your specialist if there are any trials that you think you might be able to take part in.

 Research into the causes of cancer

-To do this, there is a trial collecting samples of tissue from people who have pancreatic cancer and from people who don’t.
+Some researchers have been collecting samples of pancreatic tissue from people who have pancreatic cancer and from people who don’t.
 Doctors hope that a better understanding of how pancreatic cancer develops might lead to better treatments in the future.